TimeTap23/kolekt/docs/setup/THREADS_API_SETUP.md

 ### **4.2 Test the Connection**

-1. Start your ThreadStorm application
+1. Start your Kolekt application
 2. Go to the Threads API section in the UI
 3. Click "Test Connection"
 4. Verify that the connection is successful